Future-proofing workflows with Canon's PTZ cameras

 The Canon CR-N100

-With its 20x optical zoom, Hybrid AF and comprehensive connectivity options, the CR-N100 is a particularly practical option for video specialists working in corporate environments, houses of worship or higher education.
+With its 20x optical zoom, Hybrid AF and comprehensive connectivity options, the CR-N100 is a particularly practical option for video specialists working in corporate amd conference environments, houses of worship or higher education.

 "If the camera is positioned at the back of a large seminar room, a lecture hall or a church, then you'll need more zoom to capture the subject, which is where the CR-N100 delivers," says Matthew.
-"Our advanced Hybrid AF technology, which is also found on a number of our professional camcorders, uses Face Detection AF and Face Tracking to ensure quick and accurate focusing – even when the venue's lights are dimmed for a presentation or lecture."
+"Our advanced Hybrid AF technology ensures quick and accurate focusing – even when the venue's lights are dimmed for a presentation or lecture."

 "It's a PTZ camera that satisfies a host of different applications, from video conferencing and keynote speeches to recording and livestreaming lectures," Matthew points out.
 "And it's designed to be easy to get up and running, be that through Canon's apps or via HDMI, USB or IP."

-The rapid increase in demand for streaming and remote viewing looks set to make PTZ cameras much more important, not just as remote-controlled capture devices but as part of a larger imaging ecosystem.
+The surge in demand for streaming and remote viewing has made PTZ cameras much more important, not just as remote-controlled capture devices but as part of a larger imaging ecosystem.
 Bringing Canon's strong background in optics and video capture into the design of its PTZ systems provides powerful solutions for almost every need, with superb quality imaging, exceptionally fine adjustment and built-in support for key streaming protocols.

 Rod Lawton, Marcus Hawkins and Matthew Richards